openjdk/jdk/doc/building.md

 The oldest supported version of Xcode is 8.

 You will need the Xcode command lines developers tools to be able to build the JDK.
-(Actually, *only* the command lines tools are needed, not the IDE.)
+(Actually, in some cases *only* the command lines tools are needed, not the IDE.)
 The simplest way to install these is to run:
 ```
 xcode-select --install
 ```